NgJackin/knit-plugin/README.md

   Download the [latest release](https://github.com/NgJackin/knit-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Current Features

+### Inline Annotation
+- Providers and Injections will be annotated inline in the editor and have their own gutter icons for easy identification.
+- Injections will be annotated with the provider's class name and package so that the Provider can be easily located and verified.

+### Automatic Detection of New Files and Classes
+- Our plugin will automatically detect new files and classes, ensuring that DIs in the project is kept track of without any manual intervention.

+### Circular Dependency Detection
+- Provider and Injections will be stored and analysed to detect any circular dependencies which will cause runtime errors.
+- Providers / Injections involved in circular dependencies will be highlighted in the editor to alert the user.

+## Planned Features for Future Releases

+### Dependency Graph Visualization
+- Visualize the dependency graph of Providers and Injections in the project.
+- Allow users to interact with the graph to explore dependencies and identify potential issues.

+### Refactoring Support
+- Automatic refactoring for Providers and Injections when Providers are renamed or updated.
+- Ensure that users will be prompted to remove all affected Injections when Providers are deleted.
+- Other refactoring features to resolve common errors related to Providers and Injections (e.g. injecting a private provider in a different class).

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].